Will Weaver (basketball): Philadelphia 76ers (2013–2016)

-Shortly after joining the Philadelphia 76ers and before hiring future head coach Brett Brown, Hinkie offered a job as an assistant coach to Weaver.
-After joining the club, Weaver initially worked as a video coordinator before becoming Brown's special assistant for his last two seasons with the club.
+Weaver was hired as a basketball operations assistant before being named video coordinator by Brett Brown.
+Brown then promoted him to special assistant for his last two seasons with the club.

 Brooklyn Nets (2016–2018)

 After helping through the rebuilding phase the 76ers went through when Hinkie was hired, Weaver was noted as a someone with experience with rebuilding a club and running a development program and was thus hired by the Brooklyn Nets.
 Through his two years at the club, Weaver served as the special assistant to head coach Kenny Atkinson.

 Long Island Nets (2018–2019)

 After Ronald Nored, former head coach of the Nets' NBA G League affiliate club the Long Island Nets, announced he was leaving the G League club, Weaver was brought in to replace him.
 In his single season with the club he led them to win their conference final but were unable to win the league final against the Rio Grande Valley Vipers.
 After recording Long Island's best season performance since joining the League in 2016, Weaver was awarded the NBA G League Coach of the Year Award.